 Announced on Oct.
-11, 2018, an assistant coach for the 2019-20 USA Men's National Team, Jay Wright is assisting USA and San Antonio Spurs head coach Gregg Popovich with the USA National Team in 2019 and 2020, which included the 2019 FIBA World Cup in China and the 2020 Summer Olympic Games in Tokyo, Japan (July 24-Aug.
-9, 2020).
+11, 2018, an assistant coach for the USA Men's National Team, Jay Wright is assisting USA and San Antonio Spurs head coach Gregg Popovich with the USA National Team which included the 2019 FIBA World Cup in China and the Summer Olympic Games in Tokyo, Japan (July 23-Aug.
+8, 2021).

 "It is a great honor to represent our country and to represent USA Basketball.
 It's also a privilege to work under Pop and alongside Steve and Lloyd.
 I have great respect for all three of them.
 This will be the opportunity of a lifetime," said Wright.

 In 20 seasons as Villanova’s head coach, Wright has guided the Wildcats to three NCAA Final Fours and a pair of NCAA National Championships (2016 and 2018).
 He is one of only three active NCAA Division I men’s head coaches with multiple national championships to his credit.

 Wright in January 2020 was named the Associated Press men's college basketball Coach of the Decade and on March 9, 2021, was named a 2021 Finalist for the Naismith Memorial Basketball Hall of Fame.

 Compiling a 490-190 record at Villanova for a 72.2 winning percentage in his 20 seasons as the head coach, Wright has led Villanova to eight Big East Conference championships (2006, 2014, 2015, 2016, 2017, 2019, 2020 and 2021), four Big East Tournament titles (2015, 2017, 2018 and 2019) and 15 NCAA Tournament appearances.
 Included in those 15 NCAA Tournament appearances are three Final Fours, four Elite Eights and seven Sweet Sixteen appearances.